List of all original Apple-1.

 We appreciate your help:

 You can link to the Apple-1 Registry.
-Any form of reprint or reproduction (including excerpts) only with written permission of the Apple-1 Registry.
+Any form of reprint or reproduction (including excerpts) is only allowed with written permission from the Apple-1 Registry.

-Here you find press releases and images free to use under CC BY-SA 4.0.
+Here you will find press releases and images free to use under CC BY-SA 4.0.